-Funding: Federal, State and/or local funds

-As described in detail under Criterion #3 and under Criterion #5, DMH Division of Children/Youth Services staff continues to participate regularly in interagency meetings, conferences and other training events that provide opportunities for increasing awareness across the service system of available children's mental health services.
+Funding: Federal, State and/or local funds As described in detail under Criterion #3 and under Criterion #5, DMH Division of Children/Youth Services staff continues to participate regularly in interagency meetings, conferences and other training events that provide opportunities for increasing awareness across the service system of available children's mental health services.
 The Division of Children and Youth Services will also continue to disseminate educational materials to the general public and in particular to schools, to facilitate the identification and referral to services of youth with serious emotional disturbances.
 The directory is available through the DMH agency website.
-As of March 2009, 390 CYS resource directories had been disseminated at conferences or meetings or to individuals, including: A-team Coordinators; MAP Team Coordinators; Piney Woods Health & Resource Fair; CMHC Regions 8, 9, 11, 12 and 13; MS Association of Pediatricians, Mississippi Health Summit, Clinton Public Schools, Pre-evaluation Screening training participants, Mississippi State Hospital, foster care and adoptive parents, Mt.
-Nebo Church Health Fair, participants at the MS Counselors' Association training, and Mississippi Families As Allies for Children's Mental Health, Inc.
+As of March 2010, 373 CYS resource directories had been disseminated at conferences or meetings or to individuals, including: A-team Coordinators; MAP Team Coordinators; Piney Woods Health & Resource Fair; CMHC Regions 8, 9, 11, 12 and 13; MS Association of Pediatricians, Mississippi Health Summit, Clinton Public Schools, pre-evaluation screening training participants, Mississippi State Hospital, foster care and adoptive parents, Mt.
+Nebo Church Health Fair, participants at the MS Counselors' Association training, and Mississippi Families As Allies for Children's Mental Health, Inc. Presentations were made by the DMH Division of Children and Youth Staff at the following meetings/conferences/agencies: FASD Screening and Referral Trainings (12), Case Management Orientation (2), MAP Team 101 Training, MH/MR Joint Conference, KIDS COUNT Conference, Lafayette County MAP Team, Leadership of Jackson Meeting, MS Child Welfare Institute, Catholic Charities URM Training, MS Coalition on Child Welfare, MS Black Leaders and Caucus Training.
+Goal: To increase public awareness/knowledge about serious emotional disturbance among children and services they need.

-Mississippi

-Goal: To increase public awareness/knowledge about serious emotional disturbance

-among children and services they need.

 Objective: To provide general information/education about children/adolescents "at risk" for or with serious emotional disturbance and about the system of care model (targeting the community at-large, as well as service providers).
 Population: Children and youth with serious emotional disturbance.
+Criterion: Comprehensive, community-based mental health system.
 Brief Name: Information dissemination - general Indicator: Continued production and dissemination of the DMH Division of Children and Youth Resource Directory and other relevant public education material, made available as needed.
 Participation in/presentations by DMH Children and Youth Services staff at meetings at which public information is provided, as such opportunities are available.